Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: Yields and comparison with previous work

-A similar argument can be applied to the ratio between the yields obtained in this work and those from F23 with the imposed explodability from E16, shown in the second panel of Figure~\ref{fig:Element_comparison_F23}.
-For binary stars, the agreement is quite good, except for the Fe-peak elements, which are lower in this work.
-The reason behind this has to do with both the fixed explosion energy in F23 for all stars as well as with the fact that more low-mass stars explode according to E16.
-For single stars, however, the yields obtained in our work are overall higher.
-The reason is that, according to E16, most stars (i.e. 22 out of 35) do not explode, and therefore most of the feedback into the ISM will be through winds, hence increasing the relative contribution of hydrogen and helium, to the expense of essentially every element above carbon.
+A similar argument can be applied to the ratio between our yields and those from F23 with E16 explodability imposed (i.e., Fig.~\ref{fig:Element_comparison_F23}, second panel).
+For binary stars, the agreement is quite good except for the lower Fe-peak elements in our work, due to F23's fixed explosion energy across all stars and E16's higher low-mass explodability.
+For single stars, however, our yields are higher overall because, according to E16, most stars (i.e., 22 out of 35) do not explode.
+Thus, their contribution to ISM is mostly through winds, increasing the relative contribution of hydrogen and helium at the expense of essentially every element above carbon.

-For completeness, in Figure~\ref{fig:X_over_O_F23} we show the abundance ratio of each element compared to Oxygen.
-The same conclusions reached by analyzing the yield ratios can also be reached by analyzing Figure~\ref{fig:X_over_O_F23}.
-To summarize, the effect of high-mass stars not exploding is to decrease the relative contribution of Oxygen and neighboring elements to the IMF-weighted yields, since the large CO-cores of these stars are not ejected.
-This is confirmed by the fact that in both panels of Figure~\ref{fig:X_over_O_F23}, $\rm [X/O]$ for all elements from O to Al is roughly insensitive to the explosion conditions, showing that all these elements, mainly produced during oxygen burning, only depend on the Oxygen abundance.
-All the other elements depend instead in principle on the explodability, as proved by the large differences between the $\rm [X/O]$ obtained in this work and the one from F23 with and without the imposed explodability from E16.
-When the effect of the explodability is removed (i.e. cyan versus blue lines), then the Fe-peak elements are the ones for which a significant discrepancy remains, showing that these are sensitive to how the explosion develops (i.e. how the shock propagates).
+For completeness, Fig.~\ref{fig:X_over_O_F23} shows the production factors relative to \citet{Asplund2009_SolAbu} solar abundances for each element compared to oxygen.
+The same conclusions from our analysis of Fig.~\ref{fig:Element_comparison_F23} hold here.
+Namely, high-mass stars not exploding decrease the relative contribution of oxygen and neighboring elements to the IMF-weighted yields, since the large CO-cores of these stars are not ejected.
+This is confirmed by the roughly explodability-insensitive $\rm [X/O]$ from O to Al in both panels of Fig.~\ref{fig:X_over_O_F23}, as these elements, mainly produced during oxygen burning, depend only on oxygen abundance.
+All the other elements in principle depend on explodability, as proved by the large differences between our $\rm [X/O]$ and F23's with and without E16's explodability imposed.
+When the explodability effect is removed (i.e., cyan vs. blue lines), Fe-peak elements retain significant discrepancies, indicating sensitivity to how the explosion develops (i.e., how the shock propagates).